-Those interested in applying should send their applications to: jobs[at]pulitzercenter.org
+Those interested in applying should email their application materials to: jobs[at]pulitzercenter.org

-Please note in the subject line "General Intern" or "Education Intern" and whether applying for a position for summer, fall or spring.
+Please note in the subject line "General Intern" or "Education Intern" and whether you are applying for a position for summer, fall or spring.

-Tell us where your interests lie, and what talents you can bring to the Pulitzer Center.
-Please include a one-page resume, brief writing sample of no more than three pages, and a list of three references including their phone numbers or email addresses.
+In your email, tell us where your interests lie and what talents you can bring to the Pulitzer Center.
+Please include a one-page resume, a brief writing sample of no more than three pages, and a list of three references including their phone numbers or email addresses.